Jean Tinguely: life and work (1925–1991)

 Jean made things on the ceiling with objects and motors – a little bit like Calder.

 To earn a living, Tinguely worked as a freelance decorator in Basel and Zurich; he also created window displays that before long were the talk of the town.
 What would later become Tinguely’s signature style is evident even in those early displays made of wire.

 In the post-war period, as the economy picked up and consumer goods became more widely available, window displays became increasingly important.
-As a decorator, Tinguely had learned to design window displays attractive enough to catch the attention of passers-by, and hence potential customers.
-Similarly, the artworks that he created later were aimed not at a passive, contemplative audience, but were intended to demand notice by being at once both intriguing and spectacular.
+As a decorator, Tinguely had learned to design window displays which were attractive enough to catch the attention of passers-by, and hence potential customers.
+Similarly, the artworks that he created later were aimed not at a passive, contemplative audience, but demanded attention by being both intriguing and spectacular at the same time.

 Kinetic reliefs and sculptures